Your current location is set to United States. If this is incorrect, please change your location:

 The endMS Postdoctoral Fellowship Program is intended to support research for training of Postdoctoral Fellows in studies related to MS. The endMS Postdoctoral Fellowships serve to attract and retain young researchers in the field of MS.

-Applications to the endMS Postdoctoral Fellowship Program should emphasize opportunities for new research training and broadening scientific competence of the applicant, with a particular alignment with the MS Society of Canada’s (MSSC) new strategic plan.
+Applications to the endMS Postdoctoral Fellowship Program should emphasize opportunities for new research training and broadening scientific competence of the applicant, with a particular alignment with MS Canada's (MSC) new strategic plan.
 The strategic plan outlines four key impact goal areas:

 Based on the nature of the research, the candidate can apply for one of the following awards: